 TwoFoodNuts Favorite Shopping Spots.

 We’ve would like to share some of our favorite food shopping spots with you.
 There was a time when we went to the same grocery store week after week.
 We bought the same thing every time.
-But not any more.
-When we retired we really got the cooking bug and we had more time to source quality foods.
-If you are looking for new food to inspire your cooking and your taste buds, you’ll enjoy our favorite places.
+But not any more!
+When we really got the cooking bug and we had more time to source quality foods things changed.
+If you are looking for new food to inspire your cooking and your taste buds, we hope you’ll enjoy some of our favorite places.

 Fall would not be complete without a trip to Linton’s Farm.
 We visit throughout the season, but in the Fall the display of produce is remarkable.
 The owners take such pride in not only their products but also the presentation.
 They have strawberries right up till the end of October too!

-We love spices and use a lot of them we also find ourselves buying ingredients for Asian and Indian cooking.
+We love spices and use a lot of them we also find ourselves buying ingredients for allour ethnic cooking.
 Nowhere will you find a better selection of cooking ingredients than The House of Spice on Agusta Ave. in Kensington Market Toronto.
 The owner is well versed in everything spicy and he’s so helpful.
 Besides its a blast to go to Kensington Market.

 A trip to Toronto just wouldn’t be complete without a stop at the Hua Long Market.
 We have come to like the one at the corner of Spadina and Grange.
 It’s big, it’s smelly and it is just what you need when doing any Asian cooking.
 We love the meat and seafood dept. They have seafood tanks so you’re dinner is still swimming when you choose it!
 The high turnover in the meat dept assures you the freshest products at excellent prices.
 Besides we just love the experience of being immersed in another culture!

 Who doesn’t like a Bargin?
 When you cook and bake as much as we do, you need to know you can get quality ingredients at great prices.
 For that we love Bulk Barn.
-They have an excellent baking section, complete with everything you need to make candy, bake specialty cakes and cup cakes and some store even offer cake decorating courses through Wilton!
+We rely heavily on them for spices. they carry an impressive assortment and some items considered exotic and price point is always excellent.
 Please remember to store your purchases correctly to get the most from them!

 Grande Cheese Factory, is so much more than cheese.
 It’s your best Italian grocery store.
 Bread, cheese, pasta, meat, cold cuts, world-class olive oil, fancy balsamic vinegar, olives, a hot food table and all your antipasto ingredients and more under one roof.
 We visit here a about 4 times a year to stock our pantry and try some new cheese flavors.
 The store is so inviting and well stocked.
 Even your Italian Nonna would approve!